afsaa/pure-watt-market/README.md

-# Watt A Shop
+# Pure Watt Market

-Welcome to the repository for **Watt A Shop**, a modern e-commerce platform built using React with TypeScript, Vite, Yarn, TailwindCSS, and Zustand.
+Welcome to the repository for **Pure Watt Market**, a modern e-commerce platform built using React with TypeScript, Vite, Yarn, TailwindCSS, and Zustand.
 This application provides a seamless shopping experience with features like product search, product selection, cart management, and order review.

 ## Table of Contents